asyml/texar-pytorch/examples/gpt-2/README.md

 In sum, this example showcases:

-* Contructing and using pre-trained GPT-2 models in Texar
+* Building and using pre-trained GPT-2 models in Texar
 * Using GPT-2 to generate text samples with or without context
 * **Train or fine-tune** the model
 * Examples of other use cases